Nephté: Performance history

 Nephté was first performed at the Académie Royale de Musique (the Paris Opéra) on 15 December 1789.
 The young soprano Madame Maillard took the title role, replacing Lemoyne's protégée Antoinette Saint-Huberty.
 According to some sources, the premiere was so successful, Lemoyne was called onto the stage after the final curtain, the first time this had happened in the history of the Opéra.
 Nephté ran for 39 performances, the last given on 18 March 1792.
 Hoffman angrily claimed that the withdrawal of the work was to prevent him receiving the pension which would have been his due had it reached 40 performances.
-In support of Hoffman's argumemnt is the fact that the season did not end until 27 March, allowing time for another staging.
+In support of Hoffman's argument is the fact that the season did not end until 27 March, allowing time for another staging.
 Hoffman had also dedicated the libretto to Antoinette Saint-Huberty, who was disliked by the Opéra management, and had refused to add dance divertissements to Nephté on artistic grounds, against the recommendations of the Opéra board.
 On the other hand, ticket receipts had recently been falling off as the opera was losing popularity in spite of the good press it enjoyed.